-- British Airways started making two seats available on every flight in business, premium and economy, but its available to their members before it’s bookable by people who use other miles.
+- British Airways started making two seats available on every flight in business, premium and economy, but seats are available to BA’s own members before they become bookable by people who use other miles, with few exceptions.

-- Etihad began blocking agents from certain airlines from being able to see first class award space, creating an extra hoop for those hoping to use miles other than Etihad to jump through.
+- Etihad began blocking agents from certain airlines from being able to see first class or business class award space, creating an extra hoop for those hoping to use miles other than Etihad to jump through.

 - Air France only allows first class redemptions for elites of their own program, and no other miles can be used to book it.
 Not even non elites within the FlyingBlue program.

-- Lufthansa only makes first class seats available to book with other miles from 15 days out, meaning they’re only available last minute.
-Swiss First can only be booked by elites.
+- Lufthansa typically only makes first class seats available to book with other miles from 15 days out, meaning they’re only available to most other airline mileage programs at the very last minute.
+Swiss First can also only be booked by elites.

 - Singapore Airlines has never really allowed any other mileage program to book first or business class seats on their own long haul flights.
 You must book with KrisFlyer.

 - Swiss only allows elites to book First Class using miles, making it cash only for any non Miles & More elite members.

 You’re probably already bored, but the list could go on and on.